-Water quality and discharge data used to prepare the 2020 Annual Report of Santa Ana River Water Quality, were collected from a number of regional efforts to monitor surface water quality along the SAR and its tributaries, including in-stream gauges employed by USGS, shown in Figure 2-1.
+Water quality and discharge data used to prepare the 2021 Annual Report of Santa Ana River Water Quality, were collected from a number of regional efforts to monitor surface water quality along the SAR and its tributaries, including in-stream gauges employed by USGS, shown in Figure 2-1.

-A detailed description of each of these monitoring efforts, representing the 2020 calendar year, follows:
+A detailed description of each of these monitoring efforts, representing the 2021 calendar year, follows:

 Regional Board staff typically conducts annual water quality monitoring of base flow in the SAR exiting Reach 3, below Prado Dam.
 Monitoring typically extends over a five-week period during the months of August and September and is used to determine compliance with Reach 3 base flow objectives.
-In 2020, base flow monitoring consisted of three sampling events from September 1 through September 22, as shown in Table 3-3.
-The complete set of 2020 base flow water quality data collected exiting Reach 3 below Prado Dam by the Regional Board is included in Appendix B, available on the SAWPA website.
+In 2021, base flow monitoring consisted of five sampling events from September 2 through September 30, as shown in Table 3-3.
+The complete set of 2021 base flow water quality data collected exiting Reach 3 below Prado Dam by the Regional Board is included in Appendix B, available on the SAWPA website.

 OCWD conducts a monitoring program for the SAR to assess the quality of the SAR water recharged into the Orange County Groundwater Basin.
 OCWD collects monthly and quarterly samples from the SAR at Imperial Highway in Anaheim and other locations along the SAR below Prado Dam and its tributaries.
-During the month of August, monitoring is performed with a greater sampling frequency to capture base flow conditions within the Watershed.
-At sites Above Prado Dam, OCWD collects samples from a single monitoring event in August (event took place on 08/11/2020).
+During the months of August and September, monitoring is performed with a greater sampling frequency to capture base flow conditions within the Watershed.
+At sites Above Prado Dam, OCWD collects samples from a single monitoring event in August (event took place on 08/17/2021).
 These data are used in this report to evaluate water quality for Reaches 2, 3, 4, and 5 of the SAR during low flow conditions.
 OCWD monitoring locations used in this report are presented in Table 2-1.
 In later tables and figures, OCWD stations are referred to by the name of the reach.
-The complete set of 2020 SAR water quality data collected by OCWD and used in this report is included in Appendix B, available on the SAWPA website.
+The complete set of 2021 SAR water quality data collected by OCWD and used in this report is included in Appendix B, available on the SAWPA website.